rust-practice/cargo-leet/README.md

 ## Running Directly from source without install (When developing the tool)

 These commands allow you to run the tool directly from the source code without installation.
-By default they will run the tool on the current working directory.
+By default, they will run the tool on the current working directory.
 This means that it will run in the current project folder for cargo-leet.
-This may be fine for testing but if you want to be able to actually run the code, it might be more appropriate to pass the path parameter and specify the path to the repository you want to to run against.
+This may be fine for testing but if you want to be able to actually run the code, it might be more appropriate to pass the path parameter and specify the path to the repository you want to run against.
 Eg. `cargo g --path $TEST_REPO`
 For more options see [generate help](#cargo-leet-generate---help)